EternalCodeTeam/ParcelLockers/README.md

 # ParcelLockers

-### ParcelLockers is a parcel plugin, dedicated for Spigot-based servers.
+### ParcelLockers is a user plugin, dedicated for Spigot-based servers.

 <div align="center">